 We've been too polite.

-- Service charge ambush.
 The card machine arrives with a tip already added, while the bar staff make eye contact and you pretend it's normal.
 It's not normal.
-A discretionary service charge can be removed by law in the UK.
+A discretionary service charge can be removed by law, but most of us don't because making a scene at the bar is the most British thing imaginable.

 How it works

 - Anyone can file a report.
-Pub name, postcode, what happened, the date.
+Pub name, postcode (optional), the date.
 That's it.

 - Reports go live straight away.
 Anyone can flag one as bogus; once a few people have, it disappears for moderation.